Apache Setup

 group for continued navigability of the directory.

-sudo chown -R 750 /var/www/example.com
+sudo chmod -R 750 /var/www/example.com

 sudo usermod -aG www-data exampleuser